cartergeile/fruitcakes-fruits/README.md

 ## Middleware

 our middleware is now processed by a function in the utils directory. this function takes one argument, app, and processes requests through our middleware

+## Relationships

+One to many:
+  - One user can have many fruits
+  - One fruit can have many comments
+Many to Many:
+One to One:

+Fruits are connected to Users through the `fruit.owner` field, via `objecId` reference Comments are connected to Fruits, as an array of subdocuments at `fruit.comments` Users are connected to comments, via `objectId` reference, at `comment.author`